Pinda (riceball)

+Pinda (Sanskrit: पिण्ड, piṇḍa) are balls of cooked rice mixed with ghee and black sesame seeds offered to ancestors during Hindu funeral rites (antyesti) and ancestor worship (Śrāddha).
+According to the Garuda Purana, offering a pinda to a recently departed individual helps unite their soul with their ancestors.
+The ritual act of donating pindas is called the pinda dana.

 Etymology

 The word pinda in Sanskrit literally means "lump" or "ball".
 In ritual use, it refers specifically to food balls (often of rice, barley flour, and sesame seeds) that are sanctified and offered to the departed.
 References to pindas occur in the Dharmashastras and Puranic literature, where they are described as a means of sustaining the departed soul.

 Ritual significance

 In Hindu tradition, pindas symbolize the physical body of the deceased and serve as a medium through which descendants express filial duty.
 By offering pindas, devotees are believed to provide nourishment to their forebears and assist their souls in attaining peace.
 The Garuda Purana prescribes the offering of pindas as part of funeral rites, noting that without such offerings, ancestors may remain restless.

 Timing and occasions

-Pindas are most commonly offered during shraddh ceremonies, especially in the fortnight of Pitru Paksha, when Hindus perform rites for the welfare of their ancestors.
+Pindas are most commonly offered during shraddha ceremonies, especially in the fortnight of Pitru Paksha, when Hindus perform rites for the welfare of their ancestors.
 They are also offered on death anniversaries, during tithi shraddha, and in certain festivals dedicated to forebears.